WannabeWizardinMetaverse/hdlbits_basics/README.md

 # hdlbits
-record my solution to hdlbits
+Record my own solution to hdlbits:
+I will try to give my own solution, though it may be not perfect